EndPointCorp/end-point-blog/2023/01/updating-rails.md

 ![Bundle Error](/blog/2022/12/updating-rails/bundle-error.png)

 Some Gems won't be happy with the Rails update and will also need to be updated.
 Once this is done run `bundle update rails` again.
-If there are more errors fix them.
-If it's successfull `bundle install` can then be run.
+If there are more errors, fix them.
+If it's successful `bundle install` can then be run.
 This will ensure all the gems are properly installed.

 Also make sure to start up your server and verify there's no problems there.